Second Nature’s 9 tips to help you get ready for SKO 2023

 Do a reset on the big picture

-SKO 2023 is a grand opportunity for a major reset, especially if it’s the first time that all your sales personnel are in the same place in a very long time.
-Ensure that everyone understands what it is you are really selling; for example, it’s not just an automated accounting tool, it’s a way of reclaiming time for other tasks.
+SKO 2024 is a grand opportunity for a major reset.
+Ensure that everyone understands what it is you are really selling and why it is still relevant in the post-covid world.
+For example, it’s not just an automated accounting tool, it’s a way of reclaiming time for other tasks.

 Build SKO excitement early